pypy/pypy.org/posts/2022/06/record-known-result.rst

 language (RPython, in our case, C in the case of CPython).
 We want the JIT optimizer to be able to reason about these functions and datatypes.

-One way to do this would be to extend the meta-JIT to able to do language-specific rewrites on these functions, effectively adding a new optimization pass that knows how to deal with these functions.
+One way to do this would be to extend the meta-JIT by adding a new language-specific optimization pass that knows how to deal with these functions.
 This approach however goes against the idea of a meta-JIT, since we want the JIT to be language independent.
 So we developed various tools in the past that make it